mmondics/aiops-z/README.md

 IBM Cloud Pak for Watson AIOps helps you **uncover hidden insights from multiple sources of data**, such as logs, metrics, and events.
 The Cloud Pak **delivers those insights directly into the tools that your teams already use**, such as Slack or Microsoft Teams, in near real-time.

-### Exploring the AI Manager Console
+### Exploring the CP4AIOps Console

 78. **Navigate to your IBM Cloud Pak for Watson AIOps dashboard.
 If you do not have the address for this, reach out to your CP4WAIOps administrator.**

     ![cp4waiops-login](images/cp4waiops-login.png)

-79. **In the dropdown for `Log in with`, make sure you have OpenShift Authentication selected, and then log in with your OpenShift credentials.**
+79. **In the dropdown for `Log in with`, make sure you have `OpenShift Authentication` selected, then select the `ldap-ats-wscdmz-wfwsldapcl01` option, and log in with your OpenShift credentials.** Do not select the `kube:admin` option.

     ![cp4waiops-homepage](images/cp4waiops-homepage.png)